 Research in to the ‘Effectiveness of acupuncture and related therapies for palliative care of cancer: overview of systematic reviews’ by Wu and Chung (2015) has shown that there are therapeutic benefits of acupuncture in palliative care patients to control the symptoms of cancer related fatigue, chemotherapy induced nausea and vomiting and leukopenia.
 Acupuncture is considered a complimentary form of palliative care for cancer and because of its relative safety and can be used where treatment options are few.

-The incidence of cancer continues to rise, with this is mind and the advances in treatment it can be concluded that there will be increased need of therapies to control the symptom burden of cancer.
-According to the World Health Organisation, the aim of palliative care is to improve quality of life for people with life limiting conditions.
+The incidence of cancer continues to rise, with this is mind and the advances in treatment it can be concluded that there will be an increased need of therapies to control the symptom burden of cancer.
+According to the World Health Organisation, the aim of palliative care is to improve the quality of life for people with life-limiting conditions.
 It not only focuses on relieving the symptoms of cancer but the side effects of cancer treatment.

 - There were five SRs which summarised the effectiveness of acupuncture in cancer related fatigue.
 Four meta-analyses showed a reduction in fatigue with acupuncture.
 However only one meta analysis showed significant reduction in cancer related fatigue when acupuncture was combined with education.

 - Six SRs looked at the effectiveness of acupuncture on chemo induced nausea and vomiting (CINV).
 Two studies showed a benefit in symptoms of (CINV) compared with the control group.
 Another found that acupuncture had an effect on acute vomiting but not on delayed vomiting and the remaining studies suggested that acupuncture had similar benefits to conventional medicines.